Merkoba/Hue/configuration.md

 "media_directory"
 >Internal path to were media files (user & rooms images etc) are stored.

-"files_loop_interval"
+"files_loop_delay"
->Interval of the loop to check for expired files that failed to be uploaded properly and delete them from memory.
+>Interval of the loop (in minutes) to check for expired files that failed to be uploaded properly and delete them from memory.

 "files_loop_max_diff"
 >Amount of time for file upload to be inactive for it to be considered expired.